 Yield-to-call is defined as the internal rate of return on any callable investment that will make the present value of the cash flows equal to the price assuming the bond is called on the next call/put date.
-For more details, see 11 References - 4.

-In order to calculate yield-to-call the bond is assumed to be held until its first viable call date, T_c .
-The first viable call date is the first call date that is later than the settlement date d_s .
-The bond is redeemed at T_c for the corresponding strike price, K (Note that K is a dirty price and includes accrued interest up to T_c).
+In order to calculate yield-to-call the bond is assumed to be held until its first viable call date, $T_c$ .
+The first viable call date is the first call date that is later than the settlement date $d_s$ .
+The bond is redeemed at $T_c$ for the corresponding strike price, K (Note that K is a dirty price and includes accrued interest up to $T_c$ ).
 In this case the yield is calibrated using: